simransachar/commentAPIcode/README.md

 * Change the COMMUNITY_API_KEY_LIST in the code according to the number of keys you have.
 * Make sure the Key-Value pair in the code and keys_config.ini file are in sync.
 * Each NYT API keys have a limit of 5000 calls per day.
 So please make sure the key limit does not exceed more than 5000.
+Exceeding the key limit will lead to "Developer over rate" and you will not be able to fetch comments via the same API key. click <a href="http://developer.nytimes.com/docs/faq#9a" target="_blank">here</a> for more information.

 The Code perform 4 operations:

-1. User Input: The user specifies a starting date, ending date, offset value of their choice, which specifis the range of data to collect
+1. User Input: The user specifies a starting date, ending date, offset value of their choice, which specifis the range of data to collect.
 2. Collect Comments:
-    * Upon running NytApiCall_ComputeVocab.py it will ask the user to enter start and end date.
     * This function will collect all the comments data from the New York Times as per the mentioned dates.
     * The comments data will be stored in the vocab_comments table.
     * The offset value is 25 which means each call will fetch 25 comments.